Blog

 The mineral makeup of the hard water is known to affect the result:

-Excess calcium intake can increase the tendency for kidney stone formation[19], which detracts from kidney function and body water regulation.
-Nonetheless the risk of this occurring as a result of hard water consumption is minimal, as keeping hydrated protects against kidney stone formation and kidney dysfunction.
-Furthermore, some studies show that calcium binds to oxalate which further serves to lower the risk for kidney stones.[20]
+Excess calcium intake can increase the tendency for kidney stone formation[26], which detracts from kidney function and body water regulation.
+Nonetheless, the risk of this occurring as a result of hard water consumption is minimal, as keeping hydrated protects against kidney stone formation and kidney dysfunction.
+Furthermore, some studies show that calcium binds to oxalate, which further serves to lower the risk for kidney stones.[27]
 In those with impaired kidney function, excess calcium intake may increase the risk for atherosclerosis and cardiovascular disease.

 While tap water may be higher in minerals, the mineral forms, variety, and chemical additives are all known to detract from health in the long run.
 Tap water is usually classified as ‘hard water’ and is usually high in calcium carbonate.
-Calcium carbonate is not easily absorbed by the body, and therefore is regarded as safe in the quantities found in drinking water.
+Calcium carbonate is not easily absorbed by the body and, therefore, is regarded as safe in the quantities found in drinking water.

 Common Water Contaminants